Childhood-onset growth hormone deficiency

 What are the signs and symptoms of childhood-onset growth hormone deficiency?

-Signs and symptoms vary depending on the severity of the defect and the child’s age and can be difficult to identify.
+Signs and symptoms vary depending on the severity of the deficiency as well as the child’s age and can be difficult to identify.

 Growth hormone deficiency can be associated with deficiencies of one or several other pituitary hormones, for example those that control the thyroid or adrenal glands.
 Signs and symptoms may also be present because of these additional hormone deficiencies and there are many conditions that can cause poor growth and short stature that have nothing to do with growth hormone deficiency.
 This can make reaching the correct diagnosis a challenge.